 ii.
 “These verses may with a little accommodation be applied to a prosperous church, where the converts are growing and beautiful, the gospel stores abundant, and the spiritual increase most cheering.
 There ministers and workers are in full vigour, and the people are happy and united.
 The Lord make it so in all our churches evermore.”
 (Spurgeon)

 d.
-Happy are the people whose God is the LORD: Yet such blessings could only come to God’s covenant people as they were loyal to God as they had promised to be loyal (Exodus 23:3-8).
-When they looked to Yahweh as their only God and Master, rejecting all the idols of the nations, then the promised blessings were granted – and God’s people were happy.
+Happy are the people whose God is the LORD: Yet such blessings could only come to God’s covenant people when they were loyal to God as they had promised to be loyal (Exodus 24:3-8).
+When they looked to Yahweh as their only God and Master, rejecting all the idols of the nations, the promised blessings were granted – and God’s people were happy.

 i.
 What was true for David and Israel under the Old Covenant is even truer for the believer in Jesus under the New Covenant.
 It should be said of believers, Happy are the people whose God is the LORD.
 This is our promise and heritage as believers, followers of Jesus Christ.

 ii.
 “Those who worship the happy God become a happy people.”
 (Spurgeon)

 iii.
 “The prayer ends at the source of the harmony it has visualized.
 For while it treasures the gifts, it reserves its final beatitude for the relationship behind them: that of being the people who know the Lord as their own.”
 (Kidner)